 The Covid-19 pandemic sparked an unprecedented shift to remote work, accelerating the ongoing trend towards flexible, digitalised working arrangements for employees.
 Over a year on as we transition out of the pandemic, companies are exploring different models of remote work.
+Recent research shows that over 90% of remote employees during covid would like to continue working remotely, and approximately 80% of their employers would be happy for them to do so.

 Table of contents